Using Circumstantial Evidence To Prove “Constructive Knowledge” In A Florida Slip And Fall Lawsuit

 Speak with a Florida Personal Injury Attorney Today

 A slip-and-fall accident can leave you struggling to earn a living and pay your mounting medical bills.
 So when a store owner’s improper maintenance led to your fall, you have the right to seek compensation.
-If you need legal advice or representation from a skilled Boca Raton slip and fall accident lawyer, contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+If you need legal advice or representation from a skilled Boca Raton slip and fall accident lawyer, Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.